- Why should you consider studying abroad in high school?

 - I attend a member school, is my application process different?

-- Can I take the SAT abroad?
+- Can I take the SAT and ACT abroad?

 High school students in good academic and disciplinary standing may apply to spend their sophomore, junior or senior year abroad with SYA.

-This year, we are launching SYA’s Sophomore Scholars Program which is specifically tailored to a limited group of eligible rising sophomores.
+In 2018, SYA launched the Sophomore Scholars Program which is specifically tailored to a limited group of eligible rising sophomores.
 To learn more about the eligibility and application requirements for the Sophomore Scholars Program, click here.

 Students applying to spend their junior or senior year at SYA, click here to read more about the application process.

 As we read each application, we ask ourselves these fundamental questions: "Is this student prepared to keep up with a challenging academic program?" and "Is this person going to make a good ambassador for his or her school and country, taking full advantage of opportunities for growth while making positive contributions to both the school and their host family?"

 We carefully review and consider all materials.
 Successful applicants need not be "straight-A" students.
 They must have strong verbal skills, however, and a strong desire to master a second language.

 We particularly look for qualities such as the capacity to be grateful and show enthusiasm; open-mindedness; organization and a sense of responsibility; a willingness to communicate; a sense of humor and generosity; and the drive to make the most of opportunities.